Behaviour & Emotions

 How to talk about: Your teenager’s first party

 So, your kid wants to go to a party.
-Gone are the innocent days when it would’ve been a kids party, complete with fairy bread, Paw Patrol goodie bags and pass-the-parcel.
+Gone are the innocent days when such an occasion would have meant fairy bread, Paw Patrol goodie bags and pass-the-parcel.
 The time has come for their first teenage party.
-This will likely include minimal sprinkled carbohydrates, no goodie bags, and different party games.
+It's highly unlikely that there will be white bread with sprinkles, we're pretty sure there won't be goodie bags, and if there are party games, they will have undergone a bit of an update.

-You’ll remember that even though you made stupid decisions sometimes, you still turned out okay.
+You’ll remember that even though you made pretty average decisions sometimes, you still turned out okay.

-Your initial reaction as an involved, caring and sensible parent, will be to tell them that they can’t go.
-You’ll also tell them that you have no idea what crate day is.
-Once you’ve had your own pre-child days flash before your eyes, you’ll remember that even though you made stupid decisions sometimes, you still turned out okay.
-Then, you’ll be calm enough to engage with your child’s request.
-We’ve got a few ideas you might want to consider.
+Your initial reaction, as an involved, caring and sensible parent, will be to tell them that they can’t go.
+Then you might have a flashback or two from your own youth...
+You’ll remember that even though you made pretty average decisions sometimes, you still turned out okay.
+Then, maybe after a couple of deep breaths, you’ll be calm enough to engage with your teen’s request.

 Giving positive party advice